 The Cornwall Cricket League has 66 Clubs and 142 teams playing Saturday cricket.

-The National Club Championship is limited to three Cornish entries.
-Penzance only have applied in 2022.
+The National Club Championship Penzance only entered in 2023.

 The National Vitality Club T20 Championship sees Cornwall's T20 champions (WT Edwards Cup winners) qualify to the National competition in August.